getInsight-it/access-pilot-frontend/README.md

 ![yarn](https://img.shields.io/badge/Yarn-1.22.22-2C8EBB?style=for-the-badge&logo=yarn)

-> "Fear is the path to the dark side.
-Fear leads to anger.
-Anger leads to hate.
-Hate leads to suffering." — Yoda
+> “Smaller in number are we, but larger in mind.” — Yoda

 ---